pkrrules/home-comparative-market-analysis-agent/docs/phase1-repliers-audit.md

 - `standardStatus=Closed & type=sale & propertyType=Residential`: **19292** total.
 - Close dates in sample range: **2024-03-10** to **2026-03-17**.
-- This is close enough to the real current date that the demonstration clock can plausibly use `datetime.now()` directly instead of a fixed historical analysis date — a first for this project (SimplyRETS' latest close date was 13 years stale).
-See §9.
+- At audit time this was close enough to consider `datetime.now()`; that conclusion is now superseded by the fixed fixture date documented in §9.

 ### 3b.
 Data-quality findings (this sample dataset)